-- A. The establishment of buffer areas shall be required for all development proposals and activities in or adjacent to environmentally critical areas.
+A. The establishment of buffer areas shall be required for all development proposals and activities in or adjacent to environmentally critical areas.
 The purpose of the buffer shall be to protect the integrity, function, value and resource of the subject environmentally sensitive area, and/or to protect life, property and resources from risks associated with development on unstable or environmentally critical lands.
 Buffers shall consist of an undisturbed area of native vegetation established to achieve the purpose of the buffer.
+Existing residences and associated landscaping in geologic hazard area buffers that lawfully existed prior to the passage of the ordinances codified in this code are considered legal non-conforming uses pursuant to Section 14.52.010.
 If the site has previously been disturbed, the buffer area shall be revegetated pursuant to an approved planting plan.
 Buffers shall be protected during construction by placement of a temporary barricade outside the buffer area, on-site notice for construction crews of the presence of the environmentally critical area, and implementation of appropriate erosion and sedimentation controls, including review and approval of a temporary erosion and sedimentation control plan ("TESC").
-Permanent field markings, restrictive covenants and/or dedication of conservation easements may be required to preserve and protect buffer areas. - B. Required buffer widths shall reflect the sensitivity of the particular environmentally critical area and resource or the risks associated with development and, in those circumstances permitted by these regulations, the type and intensity of human activity and site design proposed to be conducted on or near the environmentally critical area.
+Permanent field markings, restrictive covenants and/or dedication of conservation easements may be required to preserve and protect buffer areas.

+- B. Required buffer widths shall reflect the sensitivity of the particular environmentally critical area and resource or the risks associated with development and, in those circumstances permitted by these regulations, the type and intensity of human activity and site design proposed to be conducted on or near the environmentally critical area.
 Buffers or setbacks shall be measured as follows: - 1.
 Wetland Buffers.
-Horizontally in all directions from the wetland edge as delineated and marked in the field using the current version of the adopted wetland manual, as per Section 16.10.020.

-- 2. Stream Buffers.
+Horizontally in all directions from the wetland edge as delineated and marked in the field using the current version of the adopted wetland manual, as per Section 16.10.020. - 2.
+Stream Buffers.
 Horizontally landward from the ordinary high water mark, as determined using State Department of Ecology guidelines. - 3.
 Critical Landslide Hazard Area Buffers (High Hazard and Very High Hazard).
 From the top and toe and, where applicable, from the point where the top meets the toe.
 Building setbacks, per Section 14.08.300, shall be measured to the nearest point of the outside edge of the designated buffer.
 (Ord.
 09-503 § 1 (Exh.
 A(part)), 2009: Ord.
 07-485 § 3, 2008; Ord.
 00-387 § 1(part), 2000.
 Formerly 16.10.080)